texastribune/data-visuals-create/README.md

 If your project is only a single page (or graphic), you can pick one of them where you do all your HTML work.
 No special configuration is required to create new HTML files - just creating a new `.html` file in in the `app` directory (but _not_ within `app/scripts/` or `/app/templates/` - HTML files have special meanings in those directories) is enough to tell the kit about new pages it should compile.

+When embedding graphics other than `index.html`, remember to add the name of the template to the end of the embed link.
+The default link points to `index`.

 #### app/templates/

 Where all the Nunjucks templates (including the `base.html` template that `app/index.html` inherits from), includes and macros live.